30 Types of Beetles in Wisconsin

 They are attracted to lights at night and feed on snails, slugs, caterpillars, and other small insects.

-Big Headed Ground Beetles are beneficial as they help reduce pests in gardens, fields, and yards.
-They also serve food for birds, small mammals, and other predatory insects.
+Big-headed ground Beetles are beneficial because they help reduce pests in gardens, fields, and yards.
+They also feed on birds, small mammals, and other predatory insects.

 14. Black Blister Beetle